Sylius/Sylius/adr/2020_05_13_handling_non_crud_operations_in_api.md

 migration.
 * Good, because it is straight-forward and easy to comprehend.
 * Good, because it provides a clear solution for all custom solutions.
-* Good, because it uses `POST` operation for action, which is nonidempotent.
+* Good, because it uses `POST` operation for action, which is not idempotent.
-* Bad, because there is no clear solution on how to declare links in Json-LD format.
+* Bad, because there is no clear solution on how to declare links in JSON-LD format.
 * Bad, because usage of verbs in URL may be considered as a bad practice.

 ### Google recommendation for custom operations